 By the way, much less is known of Christ here on Earth than in other realms.
 Too often Christ is limited to the Jesus of organized religion.
 He is that too, but that is not all.
-Perhaps the easiest way to understand this is to use your imagination to visualize a colony of ants.
+Perhaps the easiest way to understand this is to use our imaginations to visualize a colony of ants.

 Because of the Creator’s love of diversity, many methods of serving the Christ were set up to accommodate the natures of the created ones.
 Many cultures glorify God in many different ways.

 Would a loving Creator expect the lovely Tahitians to adapt to the environment of, say, the Eskimos?
 Whom does he love more?
 He created various climes and populated them with creatures who could adjust to His ways.

 Can we not discern the absurdity of a belief system that would put plastic shoes on a Navaho child’s feet and call it civilization?

 Do we not recognize the insanity behind enslaving another entire people?
 The absurdity of considering one gender subservient to another?
 These things are done entirely through animal instinct.
 Watch the diverse behavior of animals.
 These teach us well what is instinct and what is free will choice.